Skip to Content

 Clean Beach Bummer List

-Only one beach in Orange County made the list of dirtiest beaches to swim, low water-quality marks.
+No beaches in Orange County made the list of dirtiest beaches to swim, low water-quality marks.

 Poche Beach receives polluted runoff from a storm drain that flows directly onto the beach.
 Equipment designed to clean runoff from the storm drain was running at partial capacity in summer 2022, which was likely the cause.
 Heal the Bay states that “it may be time for Orange County to reassess its water quality improvement strategy for this beach since it is no stranger to the Beach Bummer list.”